Control of fixed points and existence and uniqueness of centric linking systems: Transvections

-Induction applied to $(G_1,W_1)$ and $(G_2,W_2)$ now yields the theorem for $(G,W)$.
-By Step 4, $(G,D)$ is not a counterexample.
-We conclude that $W$ is irreducible for $G$ as desired.
-In particular, $W$ is elementary abelian, and each element of $\T$ induces a transvection on $W$.
+Induction applied to $(G_1,W_1)$ and $(G_2,W_2)$ now yields the theorem for $(G,W) = (G,D)$.
+We conclude that $W$ is irreducible for $G$, as desired.
+In particular, each element of $\T$ induces a transvection on $W$.

 Now Lemma~\ref{L:soltrans} shows that $G$ is a symmetric group of odd degree and $W$ is a natural module for $G$, and $\T$ is the collection of subgroups generated by a transposition.
-Again by Step 4, $(G,D)$ is not a counterexample. \end{proof}
+Hence $(G,W) = (G,D)$ is not a counterexample. \end{proof}